marcduiker/azure-functions-university/lessons/dotnet6/http-refit/README.md

     > ❔ Question - Experiment by specifying a query string `name` parameter instead.
 Is the outcome as you would expect?

 ## 3. Adding custom API parameters

 In the previous exercise, you called a third-party REST API hosted by [Httpbin.org](http://httpbin.org/).
 However, neither the `name` query string parameter nor the contents of the HTTP request were relayed to the third-party API.

-Additionaly the return type of the `IHttpBinOrgApi.GetRequest()` method was `HttpContent`.
+Additionally the return type of the `IHttpBinOrgApi.GetRequest()` method was `HttpContent`.
 This allows to retrieve some custom HTTP response headers but is not often useful in practice.
 As a better practice, it is recommended you return strongly-typed objects from API methods.

 The [Httpbin.org](http://httpbin.org/) API’s `POST /post` operation also accepts an arbitrary body content as well as any number of arbitrary query string parameters.